National Hispanic Institute: Collaborative Research Center

 The Collaborative Research Center (CRC) allows NHI to carry out research in collaboration with diverse community partners.
 The research across several youth populations includes the study of Latinos from upwardly mobile families, urban settings, rural communities, and immigrant backgrounds.
 This research allows NHI to remain current regarding the thinking and trends of these different population groups from the perspective of their educational aspirations, career interests, income levels, parent backgrounds and perceptions, youth attitudes towards the Latino community, levels of community involvement, and a host of other activity areas that include political participation, generational dynamics, purchasing trends, etc.

 CRC research is used primarily for internal use and study, however, more recently NHI research has been requested for various uses.
-NHI's CRC studies are currently being aimed to assist institutions of higher learning in their outreach and recruitment efforts, as well as to improve their undergraduate retention rates.
-Additionally, the CRC is compiling and analyzing data regarding both the U.S. and global Latino community's long-term capacities to maintain organizational effectiveness in an era of extreme population growth.
+NHI's CRC studies are currently aimed at assisting institutions of higher learning in their outreach and recruitment efforts, as well as improving their undergraduate retention rates.
+Additionally, the CRC is compiling and analyzing data regarding both the U.S. and global Latino communities' long-term capacities to maintain organizational effectiveness in an era of extreme population growth.

 Partnership with Center for Hispanic Studies at Southwestern University

-In February 2008, Southwestern University and NHI announced they would jointly be launching a partnership with the Center for Hispanic Studies on the campus of Southwestern University.
+In February 2008, Southwestern University and NHI announced they would jointly launch a partnership with the Center for Hispanic Studies on the campus of Southwestern University.
 The partnership's intent is to research and evaluate college-readiness programs for Hispanic youth.
-Specifically, the center's intent is to open doors to conducting much-needed research on the impact of community intervention strategies via leadership and education such as those offered by NHI.
+Specifically, the center's intent is to open doors to conducting much-needed research on the impact of community intervention strategies via leadership and education, such as those offered by NHI.
 The partnership is expected to augment the capacity of NHI's ongoing research via its CRC.

 College Register

 NHI's College Register was founded and launched in 1989, as a consortium of select and notable post-secondary, four-year institutions that work closely with NHI to develop a new reservoir of Hispanic and Latino leaders that will make an impact on the global Latino community.

-The College Register is committed to increasing the numbers of Latino students at notable 4-year institutions and towards the advancement and development of the Hispanic/Latino college campus community.
+The College Register is committed to increasing the numbers of Latino students at notable 4-year institutions and to the advancement and development of the Hispanic/Latino college campus community.
 Since its inception, the College Register and NHI have developed programs that have created new market techniques for conducting outreach to Latino families, name-branded member institutions among the college bound Hispanic/Latino youth community, and cultivated strong and effective leadership among Hispanic/Latino campus leaders.